 - 1 tbsp. toasted sesame seeds.

-- Add soy sauce, agave, sesame oil and garlic to saucepan and stir to blend.
+Return the soybeans to the pot and add soy sauce, agave, sesame oil, and garlic.
+Stir to blend.
 Place over medium heat and bring to a simmer.
 Cover and allow to simmer over low heat for 30 minutes, stirring occasionally.